Installation

 }

-Note the second argument is the payload we are sending with the event, in this case we are sending an empty payload.
+Note the second argument is the payload we are sending with the event, in this case we are sending an arbitrary reflect type MyReflectType.
+This can be any type you like, as long as it implements Reflect.

 Event Handlers